CWUP 2-35-010 Equal Opportunity and Affirmative Action Policy Statement

 (B) Ensures that all personnel actions such as compensation, benefits, transfers, terminations, layoffs, return from layoff, reduction in force (RIF), university-sponsored training, education, tuition assistance, and social and recreation programs, will be administered without regard to race, color, creed, religion, national origin, sex, sexual orientation, gender identity and gender expression, age, marital status, disability, genetic information, or status as a protected veteran.

-The office for equal opportunity and professional development has the responsibility for CWU's affirmative action program.
-The office for equal opportunity is located in Bouillon 205, telephone (509)963-2205, email email@example.com.
+(5) The manager of equal opportunity and affirmative action in Human Resources has the responsibility for CWU's affirmative action program.
+The manager is located in Bouillon 203, telephone (509)963-2206, email email@example.com.

 CWUP 2-35-015 Title IX: Discrimination on the Basis of Sex and Sexual Misconduct

 Central Washington University is committed to providing a learning, working and living environment that promotes personal integrity, civility, and mutual respect in an environment free of sexual misconduct and discrimination.
 Sexual discrimination violates an individual’s fundamental rights and personal dignity.
 CWU considers sexual discrimination in all its forms to be a serious offense.

 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in educational programs and activities that receive federal financial assistance.
 To ensure compliance with Title IX and other federal and state civil rights laws, CWU has developed policies and procedures that prohibit sex discrimination in all its forms, including but not limited to: sexual harassment, sexual assault, and sexual violence by employees, students, and third parties.